a-flyleaf/omori/_meta/2023-07-10_hikikomori1.md

 ## to the Playground
 - Aubrey getting stuck is a weird little point; the boys were actually *this* close to forging on without her??
 (Omori moves, too; it's a cutscene outside the player's control.) and the only other person who notably pops out of the stump like that is, uh, Black Space Basil
-- the silence at the North Lake is kinda eerie, especially when everywhere else so far has music. obviously this fits later scenes *odličan* (excellently), but for now: the area seems to correlate to both the beach and lake memories. curious!
+- the silence at the North Lake is kinda eerie, especially when everywhere else so far has music. obviously this fits later scenes *odlično* (excellently), but for now: the area seems to correlate to both the beach and lake memories. curious!
 	- I love the detail of Kel making his sandcastle-statue wicked fast and Hero takes the longest. consistent characterization in cutscenes! we love to see it!!!
 	- did the sandcastle thing a few times just to see the variety; sometimes Hero or Kel will just go swim (not sure if Aubrey does?), and Hero always makes the same bog-standard castle. shit, even Omori has more variety (usually stump, sometimes Mewo or... some sphere that's probably a planet, maybe Earth?)
 	- this miiiight be the first possibe glimpse of Something? nice. did not get the dark Anxiety Overlay after staying there for a while, curiously, and it's not at the other -phobia zone entries (ladder or cobwebs) either